firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Repo-Setup/Xilinx-XDMA-Template.rst

 .. |simple_setup| replace:: In the simplest setup, a single host machine (e.g. your desktop) can serve the function of all three of these: as the manager machine, the build farm machine (assuming Vivado is installed), and the run farm machine (assuming an FPGA is attached).

-In this step, we will perform final setup by cloning FireSim on your Manager Machine and completing setup in the repo.
+Next, we'll clone FireSim on your Manager Machine and run a few final setup steps using scripts in the repo.

 Setting up the FireSim Repo